 The Bottom Line

-This is not a compromise version or a "healthy substitute."
+This is not a compromise version or a “healthy substitute.”
 It is a practical shortcut that respects the original flavour profile of gamjatang while making it possible on a Tuesday night in Singapore.
 Savory, nutty, hearty, and incredibly comforting for 15 minutes of work.
-Perfect for cold aircon days, hangover recovery, or anytime you want a fast bowl of Korean comfort without dealing with bones.